When thinking of tuned percussion, the xylophone is often the first instrument that comes to mind. The instrument is fun to play (and spell

 Other than thin diaphragm ribbon mics, small diaphragm condensers (SDCs) generally offer the most accurate transient response.

 Some SDCs even overshoot, producing an exaggerated transient response.
-However, the KM184 is nearly spot
+However, the KM 184 is nearly spot-on and therefore excels at capturing tuned percussion instruments like the xylophone.

 Speaking of nuances, self-noise is an important specification to look out for when choosing a xylophone mic.
 The quieter the mic, the better it’s suited to capturing all the finer details of the xylophone.